Sporarum/scala/spec/06-expressions.md

 ### <a name="eta-expansion-section">Eta Expansion</a>

-_Eta-expansion_ converts an expression of method type to an equivalent expression of function type.
-It proceeds in two steps.
+_Eta-expansion_ converts an expression of (potentially polymorphic) method type to an equivalent expression of (potentially polymorphic) function type.

+If the method is not polymorphic, it proceeds in two steps:

 First, one identifies the maximal sub-expressions of ´e´; let's say these are ´e_1 , \ldots , e_m´.
 For each of these, one creates a